CSCfi/csc-user-guide/GETTING_STARTED.md

     ![gitforwindows.org](docs/img/windows/git_for_windows_org.png)

 1. Once the download has completed, navigate to Downloads using the File Explorer.
-Double click on the downloaded executable, again confirming that the digital signature is OK, and click "Run".
+Double click on the downloaded executable, again (if the warning pops up) confirming that the digital signature is OK, and click "Run".

     ![Git 2.40.1 Setup](docs/img/windows/git_for_windows_setup.png)